drowe67/freedv-gui/USER_MANUAL.md

 Transmit Tab | From Microphone to Computer | Your voice from the microphone to your computer Transmit Tab | From Computer To Radio | The FreeDV signal from your computer sent **to** your radio rig interface for transmission

+### Changing Audio Devices

+If you change audio devices (e.g. add or remove sound cards, USB hardware), it's a good idea to check the Tools/Audio Config dialog before pressing **Start**, to verify the audio devices are as expected.
+This is particularly important if any audio devices e.g. Headsets, USB Sound Cards, or Virtual Cables have been disconnected since the last time FreeDV was used.

+Hitting **Refresh** in the lower left hand corner of the Tools/Audio Config will normally update the audio devices list.
+Keeping a screen shot of a known working configuration will be useful for new users.
+Unexpected audio configuration changes may also occur following a Windows updates.

+Another solution is to re-start FreeDV and check Tools/Audio Config again after changing any audio hardware.

 ## Sound Card Levels

 Sound card levels are generally adjusted in the computer's Control